hanskarlo/arm-project/README.md

-# ZeroErr Arm MoveIt2 Repository
+# Arm Project MoveIt2 Repository

 ## About
 This repository hosts the software for ROS2 integration with a 6 DoF 5kg ZeroErr arm for leveraging MoveIt2 features such as motion/trajectory planning, kinematic control, collision checking, and 3D perception.